 - Preheat oven to 180 C / 160 C fan and line a baking tray with a silicone baking mat or baking paper.

-- Cream the butter and sugar together until light and fluffy.
-I use my Optimum ThermoCook and select CHOP for 60 seconds.
+- Cream 175 grams butter and 80 grams caster sugar together until light and fluffy.

 - Using your hands, knead the dough lightly and form into two flat discs.
 Wrap in cling film and place in the refrigerator to chill for 30 minutes.